The R package COMPoissonReg supports Conway-Maxwell

 [1] Error in optim(par.init, loglik, method = optim.method, control =

-away from zero in a positive or negative direction, respectively.
-Some
+zero in a positive or negative direction, respectively.
+Some possible

 Standardize the covariate to have mean zero and variance one.